 We are so thankful for Collins’ story.

 Though he grew up in hunger and extreme poverty, he will now be the one ensuring others have enough to eat.
 He will be the one ensuring that others can get the education they need.
-His story reminds us of how the Lord is active in our world — through people like Collins and YOU.

 Thank you for the HUGE part you are playing in making stories like Collins’ happen, and stories like the one unfolding in your sponsored child’s life!

 Collins’ story and the video below embody so much of what we’re thankful for.
 For the parents who are working so hard despite unimaginable difficulties.
 For the churches who are loving their littlest neighbors.
 For the little ones themselves who have so much potential.
 And for compassionate people like you — who make stories like these possible!